Skip to content

 Building footprintsProject tree → Buildings → DownloadDXF for CAD, Shapefile for GIS

-Topographic MapProject tree → Topographic Map → DownloadDXF (layered, in ZIP)
+Topographic MapProject tree → Topographic Map → DownloadLayered DXF, or print-ready PDF sheet

 Step 7: Share with Your Client